kubevirt/user-guide/docs/virtual_machines/dedicated_cpu_resources.md

 manually add the above label to all the nodes when CPU Manager is running.

--   Nodes’ labels are view-able: `kubectl describe nodes`
+-   Nodes' labels are view-able: `kubectl describe nodes`

 -   Administrators may manually label a missing node:
     `kubectl label node [node_name] cpumanager=true`